Lock down tips for locking out cold and mould this winter

 Give your curtains the once over to check their thickness and how well they fit against your windows.
 We love the great tips in this info sheet from the Eco Design Advisor website.

 Employ a bit of DIY creativity to line single layer curtains.
 Lined curtains will help make your heating system more efficient, by trapping more warmth in rooms.

 Attach an old sheet to the back of curtains with safety pins for an extra layer or if you are a dab hand at sewing, stitch the lining on.

 If you don’t have curtains on your bedroom or living room windows, get the tape measure out and measure up now, ready to order when the alert level is lower.
 Community curtain banks redistribute donated curtains to households who can’t buy new curtains.

 Walk around your house to check your gutters.
 Blocked gutters can allow moisture to get into your ceiling cavity, adding moisture to your home.
 If you’ve noticed any problem areas, arrange to have these cleaned once the alert level is lowered.

 Is your kitchen range hood or bathroom extractor fan working well?
 Check by holding a sheet of paper about 20 cm below the vent or range hood, turn it on and if the paper is sucked up towards the fan, it’s doing its job.
-Also check if it vents externally, by looking for a vent (which is a hole with a grating over it) on the outside of your house, near the internal location of the extractor.
-If you can’t find one, it may mean that the fan is venting into the ceiling cavity or only filtering grease.
+Also check if it vents externally, by looking for a vent (which is a hole with a grating over it) on the outside of your house, near the internal location of the extracto, or a cowling on the roof.
+If you can’t find either one, it may mean that the fan is venting into the ceiling cavity or only filtering grease.